epiette/LudiiAICompetition/README.md

 ### General Game Playing (GGP) track

 During the GGP track, all participants will play against 4 other competition entrants (selecting randomly on all the other participants) on a selected set of 6 two-players games in a round-robin format (playing each role once).
 These games will not be named or provided to the agents beforehand.

 Each agent will have 30 minutes of thinking for the full game, this time can be allocated as wished.
 If the full time is used but the game is still not over, this participant will automatically lose the match.
 The agent that achieves the highest average win-rate across all games will win the competition.
 The win-rate for each agent across all matchups that it plays will determine its final ranking.
 Draws count as half a win for each of the two players.

 All the matches will have to be played thanks to the remote mode of Ludii (requiring to register on the forum, to get a login to connect yourself to the remote mode of Ludii).
+All the matches will be played during the CG/IJCAI conference (23-29 July).
+The different matches will be announced each morning by the organizing team and the matches run during the day.
+All agents are requiere to stay online during the competition in order to be able to run the matches with their allocated opponents.

 On this track, all the two-players games in Ludii following the requirement of (#competition-games) can be used.

 Note: Depending on the number of submissions we receive, the number of games played could be changed.